Kansas City teenager shot after going to wrong house

-Officers responded to a home near the city’s Northland area around 10 p.m.
+Officers responded to a home near N.E.
+Cookingham Drive and N. Tracy Avenue around 10 p.m.
 Thursday and found the injured teenager suffering from life-threatening injuries.

-Police said the teenager was picking up his siblings at a house on Northeast 115th Terrace, but mistakenly went to a house on Northeast 115th Street.
+Police said the teenager was picking up his siblings at a house on N.E.
+115th Terrace, but mistakenly went to a house on N.E.
+115th Street.

 Officers transported the alleged shooter to the police department.
 The department said he’s been released pending further investigation.